Andover-Robotics/ays-python-curriculum/.guides/content/Dealing-with-Data-Types-3d89.md

 {Try It | terminal}(python3 code/fundamentals/input_diy_2.py ; read -n 1 -s -r -p "Press any key to exit" ; exit)

 Try to use all the new material from this page.

-Once you have a solid understanding of it, you may move on.
+**Challenges**:
+* Take in two numbers and output their product
+* Take in two strings and output them in the opposite order
+* Take in a string `s` and a number `num`.
+Output `s` `num` times (in one line).
+Can you separate each copy of `s` with a space (Hint: The concatenation of a space may be required)